iobruno/data-engineering-zoomcamp/module1-data-ingestion/python-ingest/README.md

 Additionally, you can use `--use-polars` for a major speed boost with Polars.

 You can use any combination of options above to fetch more than dataset group at a time.
-For instance: `python run.py -gz --use-polars` fetches the **NYC Green Trip Data** and **NYC Lookup Zones** while **using Polars** as the Dataframe library.
+For instance: `python run.py ingest -gz --use-polars` fetches the **NYC GreenTaxi Trip Data** and **NYC Lookup Zones** while **using Polars** as the Dataframe library.

 ## Containerization and Testing